How to Care for Long Hair

 1. Go Suds-Free

-Because of that exposure to the elements, long hair can require more attention – and more products.
-Goal number one should be adding moisture at every stage of your hair regimen to keep hair supple and soft.
+Because of that exposure to the elements, long hair can require more attention—and more products.
+Goal number one in long hair care should be adding moisture at every stage of your hair regimen to keep strands supple and soft.

 Start with a detergent-free cleanser that won’t create a moisture deficit.
 This means reconsidering your relationship with traditional shampoo.
 You wouldn’t wash a precious cashmere sweater in any old detergent, and then toss it into a hot dryer, would you?
 Of course not!

-New Wash cleanses with a special blend of Aloe Vera and essential oils – and no detergent.
-It doesn’t lather – a small sacrifice for much healthier hair.
+New Wash cleanses with a special blend of Aloe Vera and essential oils—and no detergent.
+It doesn’t lather—a small sacrifice for much healthier hair.
 Preserving your hair’s natural oils means maintaining its protective barrier, allowing your scalp to relax, which means less oily hair, less hair breakage, longer-lasting hair color, and overall shine and health.
+By embracing this approach, you’ll set the foundation for healthier and more effective long hair care.

 2. Keep Long Hair Well-Conditioned

 The smoother and more tangle-free your hair before attempting any combing or styling, the better.
-Conditioning products are key for long hair, both in the shower and out; this is where most of your hair care dollars should go, as you’ll likely be using a lot of them.
-But before applying any conditioning product, leave-in or not, gently wring out as much water from your hair as possible to help the products penetrate the cuticle and deliver moisture to the deeper layers.
+Conditioning products are essential for a successful long hair care routine, both in the shower and out; this is where most of your hair care dollars should go, as you’ll likely be using a lot of them.

 3. Use Dry Shampoo to Avoid Over-Shampooing